tlevine/arabic-tweets/readme.md

 * MySQL dump
 * JSON (perhaps in multiple different structures)
 * SQLite file?
-* I don't get what datahub.io does....
 * It's a bit small for Hadoop, but we could try [Mortar](http://www.mortardata.com/).
+* Some sort of web API, but datahub.io doesn't seem to do this.

+## Plying
 We plyed the data in these ways.

 * Random subset